ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-16-TensorFlowOverView.md

 - operation
 	Node in whole graph.
 Operation create tensor
 - tensor
+	The edges in the graph.
+It represent value pass between tensor.
+Most of function will return tf.Tensors
 #### Operation

+#### Tensor

 #### dataflow graph
 Actually the graph is how we desing the layer and all prepocessing function.
 Tensorflow use graph to represent whole model